All About Your Aid Offer

 Visit our Timeline webpage to keep on track each year!
 The page is updated as new information becomes available.

-Your estimated cost of attendance for financial aid is NOT how much your charges will be.
-Estimated costs include common educational expenses you may have while pursuing your education.
-This includes both billable (direct) costs (those you will be charged by the institution for each semester you attend) and non billable (indirect) costs (other estimated expenses you may have that you will not usually see on your student account).
 Both elements are provided so students have a full picture of the estimated cost to pursue their education.
 The full, estimated cost of attendance can also impact a student's financial aid since aid cannot exceed cost of attendance.

-What Will I Owe?
+What will I owe?

 Please keep in mind that these are estimates and things can change.
-Also, please see Are University Tuition, College Tuition, Housing (If Living On-campus), Food (If Using a Dining Plan), and Potential Student Health Insurance the Only Fees I Will See on My Student Charges? for more information on other potential billable fees students may have.
+Also, please see Are University tuition, college tuition, housing (if living on-campus), food (if using a dining plan), and potential student health insurance the only fees I will see on my student charges? for more information on other potential billable fees students may have.

-If you will owe a balance for the semester, explore our Other Funding Options webpage for information on other ways to help fund educational expenses, such as applying for external scholarships, the monthly payment plan, and other potential ways to help you fund educational expenses.
+If you will owe a balance for the semester, explore our Other Funding Options webpage for information on other ways to help fund educational expenses, such as applying for external scholarships, the tuition payment plan, and other potential ways to help you fund educational expenses.

-Do I Have to Pay for the Whole Year at Once?
+Do I have to pay for the whole year at once?

 No!
 You are charged for each semester, not for the full year at once.

-Changing your major can affect your charges.
-First, your College Tuition will change.
-If you are a student under CLASS, you will go from not being assessed College Tuition to seeing both University Tuition and College Tuition assessed.
-College Tuition is tuition specifically for your college based on your program of study.
-So, if you change programs or colleges, that would impact College Tuition assessment.
-Second, if you have a scholarship that requires you to stay in a certain program of study or college, you could lose that scholarship
+First, your college tuition will change.
+If you are a student in CLASS, you will see a charge for college tuition in addition to University tuition.
+College tuition is tuition specifically for your college based on your program of study.
+So, if you change programs or colleges, that would impact the college tuition assessment.

 Not necessarily.
 First-time freshmen may have additional charges assessed the first semester that would not be listed for subsequent semesters – such as a New Student Orientation Fee.
 All students could see other fees on their account, such as charges for Adventure WV trips, Materials and Instruments fees or Applied Music Lessons fees for some programs, student ID card replacement fees if they must replace their card, library fines, online learning student support fees, and more.